SumoLogic/sumologictoolbox/readme.md

 Support
 =======

+This is an opensource tool that I've written in my spare time.
+It is NOT an official Sumo Logic product.
+Use at your own risk.

-This repository and the code within is not supported by Sumo Logic.
+This repository and the code within are NOT supported by Sumo Logic.

-Feel free to e-mail me with issues: tmacdonald@sumologic.com
+Feel free to e-mail me with issues however and I will provide "best effort" fixes: tmacdonald@sumologic.com

+Better yet feel free to contribute fixes directly.